awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/cloudwatch-metrics-component.md

 ## Requirements<a name="cloudwatch-metrics-component-requirements"></a>

 This component has the following requirements:
++ <a name="core-device-lambda-function-requirements"></a>Your core device must meet the requirements to run Lambda functions\.
+If you want the core device to run containerized Lambda functions, the device must meet the requirements to do so\.
+For more information, see [Requirements to run Lambda functions](setting-up.md#greengrass-v2-lambda-requirements)\.
 + <a name="public-component-python3-requirement"></a>[Python](https://www.python.org/) version 3\.7 installed on the core device and added to the PATH environment variable\.
 + The [Greengrass device role](device-service-role.md) must allow the `cloudwatch:PutMetricData` action, as shown in the following example IAM policy\.